trinerye/visual_analytics_2024/assignment_3/readme.md

 ## Results

-In the ``out`` directory, you can find a plot of the loss and accuracy curve illustrating the model's performance on the training and validation data, together with a classification report showing how accurate the model is at predicting which of the ten classes the test data belongs to.
+In the ``out`` directory, you can find a plot of the loss and accuracy curve illustrating the model's performance on the training and validation data, together with a classification report showing how accurate the model is at classifying the data.

 ![plot](out/loss_curve.png)

 In the first plot, **the training and validation loss curves decrease**, which tells us that the model is learning and adjusting its weights accordingly to correct errors and enhance overall performance.
-However, in the second plot, **the training and validation accuracy curves increase**, which indicates that the model becomes more accurate in its predictions as the epochs progress.
-Furthermore, the short distance between the training and the validation curve indicates that the model generalizes the validation data well without overfitting the training data (Muralidhar, 2023). **In conclusion, while loss decreases, accuracy increases, suggesting that the model is effectively learning the patterns in the data.**
+In the second plot, on the other hand, **the training and validation accuracy curves increase**, which indicates that the model becomes more accurate in its predictions as the epochs progress.
+Furthermore, the short distance between the training and the validation curve indicates that the model generalizes the validation data well without overfitting the training data (Muralidhar, 2023). **In conclusion, while loss decreases, accuracy increases, suggesting that the model effectively learns the patterns in the data.**

 When examining the classification report in the ``out`` directory, we see that the test data is unbalanced, with some classes being larger than others.
 In such instances, the weighted average might be the preferred metric as it accounts for this difference in the dataset, giving “more importance to the classes that have more data” (Prasanna, 2024).